initgrep-com/initgrep.blog/_postCollection/javascript/react/handle-side-effects-in-react-using-redux-saga.markdown

 ### Handling Timeouts
 Effect: `race`

  If your app makes API calls, you might want to handle scenarios where the API takes too long to respond.
-You can use `race` to timeout the API call if it takes too long
+You can use `race` to timeout the API call if it takes too long.

  ```javascript
  import { race, call, put, delay } from 'redux-saga/effects';